-Qatar restores ties with Iran, ignoring demands of Arab neighbors - CNN — Nigeria Today
+Qatar restores diplomatic ties with Iran despite demands by Arab neighbors - Washington Post — Nigeria Today

 |

-Qatar restores ties with Iran, ignoring demands of Arab neighbors
+Qatar restores diplomatic ties with Iran despite demands by Arab neighbors

-(CNN) Qatar will restore full diplomatic relations with Iran, it announced Thursday, in a move that will infuriate the country's Arab neighbors and could deepen the region's worst diplomatic crisis in decades.
-"The state of Qatar expressed its …

-Qatar restores ambassador to Iran amid regional crisis

-Qatar restores full diplomatic ties to Iran, in snub to Arab neighbours amid regional crisis
+Qatar restores diplomatic ties with Iran

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.